drajer-health/uds-plus/input/pagecontent/reportingguidance.md

 This section provides implementation details for reporting the data elements identified in [UDS+ Data Elements](dataelements.html) to HRSA.

+### Health Center/HCCN On-boarding process

+The UDS+ program requires the Health Centers/HCCN's along with their EHR vendors need to be on-boarded to the UDS+ program to connect to the Data Receiver and submit the data.
+To initiate this process interested Health Centers and HCCN's and their EHR vendors can contact the HRSA support team using the [BPHC Contact Form](https://hrsa.my.site.com/support/s/).
+Some of the important activities performed as part of on-boarding include

+* Submitting security information identifying servers that will connect to the HRSA network
+* Understanding the HRSA tools and environments that can be used for testing.
+* Getting Data Submitter IP Addresses added to the list of IP Addresses allowed to connect to HRSA and vice-versa if needed
+* Submitting necessary information to obtain a clientId that is used for the Authorization Protocols.
+* Preparing for synthetic data testing and Setting up testing times for executing tests.

 ### Interaction Flows

 This section provides details of the Step 9, Step 10a and Step 10b to be used by the Data Submitter and Data Receiver to successfully submit or re-submit a UDS+ report.